tythorsen/planning-poker/README.md

 Please feel free to use the project's [issues page][issues] to log bugs, ask questions, or request new features.

 We are also happy to announce that we've been granted an open source license for JIRA.
-If you are planning on contributing, please make sure you have an Atlassian Cloud account as we will be using our [JIRA][jira] instance for all project tracking functions.
+If you are planning on contributing, please register an Atlassian Cloud account on our [JIRA][jira] instance as we will be using it for all project tracking functions.

 ![Atlassian Logo][atlassian]